lowRISC/manticore/fuzz/README.md

 Many fuzz targets (especially those involving `manticore::protocol` types) are very boilerplatey.
 To make creating fuzz tests for them easier, see the script `util/new_protocol_target.py` under the project root.
+This script can both generate fuzz targets and add them to the nightly CI check.